Resource Home | Downloads | Audition | Degree Programs

 - Broad Area Music Education majors may enroll in a major ensemble outside their primary performing area to fulfill the secondary area ensemble requirements of that degree.

-- Students who wish to petition for an exemption to this requirement must complete and submit to the department chair a "Large Ensemble Waiver" form, signed by the student's applied instructor and ensemble director.
+- Students who wish to petition for an exemption to this requirement must complete and submit to the department chair a "Large Ensemble Waiver" form, signed by the student's applied instructor, ensemble director and the music advisor.

 Accreditation by the National Association of Schools of Music (NASM) requires that music departments ensure students hear live music as a part of their training.
 Attendance at recitals, concerts, and Music Department Convocation fulfill that requirement.
 In addition, Convocation promotes the department as an integrated community of students, faculty, and staff with announcements and sharing of information of broader interest.

-For BA Music, BM Composition, Performance majors: 4 years (12 quarters) = 96 recitals/concerts.
+- For BA Music, BM Composition, Performance majors: 4 years (12 quarters) = 96 recitals/concerts, and all convocations.

-For BM Music Education majors: (11 Quarters) = 88 recitals/concerts.
+- For BM Music Education majors: (11 Quarters) = 88 recitals/concerts, and all convocations.

 Applied lessons are required in every music degree offered at CWU.
 Students accepted into the Music Education, Composition or BA degrees will register for 1-credit lessons, and those in the Performance degree will register for 2 credit lessons.
 As space allows, priority will be given to (in order):